 The old 100 Shekel note (the brown one) was replaced in November 2017.
 On the front side of the old note, there is Yitzhak Ben-Zvi’s face.
 Ben-Zvi (1884-1963) was the second and longest-serving President of Israel.
 He was chosen three times as President.
 He also made many pieces of research in the field of Jewish studies.

 What can you buy with 100 Shekels?
-A night in a cheap hostel or a lunch and dinner in a mid-range restaurant.
+A night in a dormitory in a VERY cheap hostel or lunch and dinner in a mid-range restaurant.

 On the front of the note, you will find Shaul Tchernichovsky’s face.
 Tchernichovsky (1875-1943) was one of the greatest Hebrew poets, influenced greatly by Ancient Greek culture.
 Next to his face, on the front, is an illustration of the citrus tree and its fruit, which represents Tchernichovsky’s poem, “Oh, my land!
 My homeland!” in which there is a reference to citrus.